VilopusDoom/vilopusdoom.github.io/_posts/2021-03-28-trend-micro-question.md

 *Figure 9: Oh no!
 What are we to do?
 There's a password, and we don't know it!*

 Luckily, the people who were sending the file also sent the password for the file.
 It's located in one of the Websockets.
-These Websockets are where you can glimpse the conversation between two figures: hippo and raven.
+These Websockets are where you can glimpse a conversation between two figures: hippo and raven.
 <div style="text-align:center;">
   <a href="/assets/img/blog/2021-03-28-trend-micro-question/Screenshot (172).png">
     <img src="/assets/img/blog/2021-03-28-trend-micro-question/Screenshot (172).png" alt="TLS">
   </a>
 </div>

 *Figure 10: This is what the Websockets look like.
-They're the same color as the TLS, because TLS was encrypting them.*
+They're the same color as the TLS packets, because TLS was encrypting them.*

-Once you have the password, all you need to do is open up your .png reward, and obtain the flag.
+Once you have the password, all you need to do is open up your .png reward, and obtain the flag: FLAG{0a897f0c4d}

 And that's all!
 A really challenging CTF challenge, that requires a lot of googling to solve.
 But when you look back at the solution, it seems deceptively simple.
 One of my favorite questions in the ISSessions CTF!